yjlo123/runtime-tutorial/raw.md

 ```

 1. `ife`: if V1 equals V2, execute the statements below until `els` or `fin` encountered
-2. `ifg`: similiar as `ife`, but check if V1 is greater than V2 instead
+2. `ifg`: similar as `ife`, but check if V1 is greater than V2 instead
 3. `els`: if the above check is false, execute the statements below until `fin` encountered
 4. `fin`: the end of if-else